-- No money down to open new account
+- No money down to open new brokerage account

 - Free DRIP: dividend reinvestment plan (contact customer service to set up)

-OptionsXpress by Charles Schwab offers great customer service, and professional trading tools and is rated Best in
+OptionsXpress by Charles Schwab offers great customer service, and professional level trading tools.
+The firm is rated Best in

 Trade Experience, Technical Trading Tools, Usability, Research and Customer Service Access